 - Accident At Work Compensation Summary & Next Steps

-What are you entitled to claim as part of your accident at work compensation?
+What can you claim as part of your accident at work compensation?

-There are four main types of loss and expense that you are entitled to claim as part of your accident at work compensation claim.
+There are four main types of loss and expense that you may be entitled to claim as part of your accident at work compensation claim.
 These sums are all added together by your solicitor to give the overall compensation payout amount you can claim, which include:

 If your accident resulted in your being unable to work for a period of time: you are entitled to claim lost income as a net amount – income after tax and national insurance is deducted.

-You can claim the travel expenses relating to your accident, including those to and from hospital and your GP.
+You can claim the travel expenses as part of your accident at work compensation, including those to and from hospital and your GP.
 If you used your own vehicle – including that of a friend or family member – you can claim a mileage rate (this rate can vary depending on when your claim is made).

-You are entitled to claim the medical expenses you paid to have your injuries treated – including private medical expenses (should there have been a good reason you chose not to use the NHS) and prescription expenses.
+You are entitled to claim the medical expenses you paid to have your injuries treated – including private medical expenses (should there have been a good reason you were unable to use the NHS) and prescription expenses.

-If you had a holiday booked which you were unable to go on as a result of your accident – you are entitled to claim the cost of the holiday.
-If you were able to go on the holiday, but due to your injuries you were unable to enjoy the holiday due to your injury- you may be entitled to claim for loss of enjoyment.
+If you had a holiday booked which you were unable to go on as a result of your accident – you may be entitled to claim the cost of the holiday.
+If you were able to go on the holiday, but were unable to enjoy the holiday due to your injury- you may be entitled to claim for loss of enjoyment.

 You are entitled to claim interest on both general damages and special damages.
 The rate of interest will vary depending on whether the type of damage is general or special.

 You are only entitled to interest once your claim has commenced in court.